Heart for the Hungry

 Sponsor an Event

 The Food Bank has a variety of engaging events which corporate sponsors enjoy each year.
 Its annual flagship fundraiser, Empty Bowls, has continued to grow each year due in large part to corporate sponsorships.
-In 2016, the event raised over $600K, surpassing its record by over $200K.
+In 2017, the event raised over $600K.
 Longtime Empty Bowls sponsor, Anne Tomecek, Supervisor of Global Community Relations at T.D.
 Williamson, shares, “We continue to be amazed at the wonderful ideas and the wide reach of the Food Bank so that no Oklahoman will have to suffer the terrible effects of malnutrition and hunger.
 We always look forward each year to what proves to be a fantastic event for a great cause!”

-Other Food Bank events in which corporate groups may become involved include: Giving Spirits: A Whiskey Tasting Experience, Tulsa Restaurant Week, Turkey Day 5K & Fun Run, and the Governor’s Feeding Oklahoma Banquet.
+Other Food Bank events in which corporate groups may become involved include: Giving Spirits: A Whiskey Tasting Experience, and Tulsa Restaurant Week.

 Host a Food & Fund Drive